 Yet this is just the start.
 Thanks to companies like Nordic Semiconductor, ULP wireless has never been more affordable, easy to design into products, secure, capable, and reliable.
 As a result, the list of market segments using ULP wireless technology is expanding rapidly, and allowing wireless applications to be developed in fields where it was once impossible due to power, performance and/or cost constraints.
 A prime example is remote patient monitoring that could save the medical industry billions of dollars while enriching the lives of millions of people who will no longer have to endure lengthy stays in hospital or full-time care facilities.

 Nordic Semiconductor is at the forefront of this wireless revolution having single-handedly pioneered the ULP wireless sector during the 1990s.
-Today, due in large part to Nordic's persistent efforts to continually develop, enhance and expand the reach ULP wireless – a version of ULP wireless connectivity called Bluetooth® Smart (previously called Bluetooth low energy) has now been adopted by the open standards group behind Bluetooth wireless technology: the Bluetooth SIG.
-As such, Bluetooth Smart will shortly appear alongside classic Bluetooth in almost every new cell phone and Bluetooth-enabled device.
+Today, due in large part to Nordic's persistent efforts to continually develop, enhance and expand the reach ULP wireless – a version of ULP wireless connectivity called Bluetooth low energy (previously called Bluetooth Smart) has now been adopted by the open standards group behind Bluetooth wireless technology: the Bluetooth SIG.
+As such, Bluetooth low energy will shortly appear alongside classic Bluetooth in almost every new cell phone and Bluetooth-enabled device.

 Nordic remains passionately committed to ULP wireless technology and continues to be excited and sometimes even amazed by the new possibilities and applications that ULP wireless is creating – possibilities that will one day benefit the lives of billions worldwide.

 Nordic Semiconductor is a publicly listed, global Norwegian company listed on the Norwegian Oslo stock exchange (OSX: NOD) and headquarter in Trondheim, Norway.
 The company was established in 1983 as a spinout from the Technical University of Trondheim and is ISO 9001:2008 certified.